Capture cart events

 Cart product dataset requirements

-The following table lists the fields sent along with the event and the solutions that leverage them.
+The following table lists the fields sent along with the event and the solutions that use these fields.
 Search, Listings, and Recs columns refer to whether the ML that powers those solutions needs those data points.
 The Reporting column is for general reporting purposes that encompasses all solutions.
 For more information on these fields, including other recommended and optional fields that can be sent, refer to the Product fields reference.

 Field Priority Search Listings Recs Reporting